Hangzhou, is it really worth it?

 The tea museum deserves a special mention so I am going to write a post about it (China is the mother of the tea after all!) but for now just take into account that a minimum of 2 hours is necessary for a decent visit!

 Fei Lai Feng, the holy mountain, is located roughly 45 minutes on foot from the tea museum but a taxi costs only 10-15RMB (£1.1-£1.4).
 We decided to walk instead but it didn’t really worth the pain as the path is uphill and (mainly) next to the busy road.
-However, we crossed by mistake a traditional, non-touristic village so at the end, the route was not that bad!
-The mountain is a religious place where you can see many Buddhist carvings (people say over 300!!).
+However, we crossed by mistake a traditional, unspoiled village so at the end, the route was not that bad!
+The mountain is considered the religious place where you can see many Buddhist carvings (we were told that exist over 300!!).
 These stone sculptures can be found all over the hills of this area and we were surprised of how the monks managed to carve these in such harsh environment more than 1000 years ago!
 An interesting fact is that at the beginning of the communist era, the sculptures were saved due to some clever students who covered most of the carvings with huge Mao’s posters!
-The entrance for the entire place is 45RMB and there are few temples inside (most of them are included in the price).
+The entrance for the entire place is approximately 45RMB and there are few temples inside (most of them are included in the price).
 The complex is very interesting but unfortunately, the mountain has turned into very touristic and it can be extremely crowdy.
-We were lucky enough to visit it during a quiet day so we even managed to reach the peak of the mountain (Countless stairs!
+We were lucky enough to visit it late afternoon during a quiet day so we even managed to reach the peak of the mountain (countless stairs!
 Be prepared!!) completely alone!
 If you ever travel to this part of Hangzhou try to schedule it for the off-peak season!

 Day 4: Hefang Neighbourhood, Food Market and a…Trendy Cafe

 When you travel in China you will be impressed by the variety of the desserts available, even if they are not as sweet as the Western sugar-bombs!
 So, we always look for alternative/ awkward ones and in Hangzhou we have been lucky enough to have one of the most delicious afternoon «modern» tea ever!
 We tried to find a central café that we had spotted on the second day and we spent half an hour wandering around!
-Well-deserved the hassle, look at the photos!
+Well-deserved the hassle, look at the photos!v This strawberry bread Chinese dessert is a must-eat here!

 Not convinced yet?
 Watch the follow video before your final decision 🙂